Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 The project explores how these observations compare with archaeological and linguistic evidence discussed in the accompanying article.

-- ### Egyptian and Arabian Affinities

-Comparative analyses indicate that Egyptian and Arabian-related ancestry may reflect contributions from different historical periods rather than representing a single homogeneous ancestry component.

-This distinction becomes particularly important when interpreting later demographic events involving Ethiopian Semitic-speaking populations.

 - ### Population Continuity

 Several visualizations suggest varying degrees of continuity between ancient Northeast African populations and present-day populations of the Horn, while also illustrating evidence for later admixture events.